cooperative-computing-lab/cctools/doc/man/md/confuga_adm.md

 ```

 ## COPYRIGHT
-The Cooperative Computing Tools are Copyright (C) 2005-2019 The University of Notre Dame.
+The Cooperative Computing Tools are Copyright (C) 2005-2021 The University of Notre Dame.
 This software is distributed under the GNU General Public License.
 See the file COPYING for details.

 ## SEE ALSO
 [confuga(1)](confuga.md)

-CCTools 8.0.0 DEVELOPMENT released on
+CCTools 7.3.2 FINAL